I offer introductory through intermediate level guitar instruction.

-John began gigging shortly after starting to play.
-Originally a self-taught “By Ear” musician, he soon realized the importance of basic training even for the POP musician.
+I began gigging shortly after starting to play.
+Originally a self-taught “By Ear” musician, I soon realized the importance of basic training even for the POP musician.
 Studying Music in films at Los Angeles City College was an eye opener or a peek into the music business.
 Some of the professors who lectured, contributed and performed were Quincy Jones, Lalo Schifrin and Elmer Bernstein.
-Later the need for vocal training led John to study under Rene Corinne and Judy Hages, both “Bel-Canto” instructors.
+Later the need for vocal training led me to study under Rene Corinne and Judy Hages, both “Bel-Canto” instructors.
 It is easy to lose your voice if you are singing incorrectly.

 “While playing six nights a week and doing sessions, I realized that I was over my head, so I went to a local player who I occasionally brushed elbows with while working on the same circuit.
-I much admired (and he was also my idea of the best player around) Bob DeVos who gave me a taste of formal rudimentary training.
+I much admired (he was also my idea of the best player around) Bob DeVos gave me a taste of formal rudimentary guitar training.
 At the time he said, “I can’t believe that you have gotten so far playing so badly.”
-In a way, I took it as a compliment but also as a motivation to build my skillset and really find my own voice.
-Learning from an experienced player can save lots of trial-and-error time.
+In a way, I took it as a compliment but also as a motivation to build my skillset and really find my own voice or style.
+Learning from an experienced player can save lots of trial-and-error.

 “I teach only rudimentary or basic reading.
-Most training is done in a live face to face manner”.
+Lessons are live face to face ”.
 I have played on stage in television, live band, recording situations, clubs and concert venues as a feature and back up performer.
-Certainly, long enough to know that each player has their individual vision regarding what they want to express.
+Certainly, long enough to know that each player has their individual vision.

-I work with students of all ages; some of my secondary school students have gone on to successful careers in business, science, teaching, the arts and still play for fun as an outlet and well enough to just to stop at a jam and blow off some steam.
+Students of all ages; some school students have gone on to successful careers in business, science, teaching, the arts and still play for fun as an outlet and well enough to just to stop at a jam and blow off some steam.
 A few have found careers in the music industry.
 There is a real investment in progress and development but not at the expense of enjoyment.

 Whether amateur, professional, adult or child, learning basic jazz, acoustic, rock, blues, funk, pop or folk guitar from an engaged instructor can be both fun and meaningful.